SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 ### Tomcat (Run Configuration)
 Like other SBAC applications, TDSAdmin must be set up with active profiles and program management settings.

-* `-Dspring.profiles.active`  - Active profiles should be comma separated.
+* `-Dspring.profiles.active`  - Active profiles should be comma-separated.
 Typical profiles for the `-Dspring.profiles.active` include:
 	* `progman.client.impl.integration`  - Use the integrated program management
 	* `progman.client.impl.null`  - Use the program management null implementation
 	* `mna.client.integration`  - Use the integrated MnA component